Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: Analysis and Results

 \begin{enumerate} \item Low $\theta_{\lambda}$ case: The anisotropy of $B_{x}^2$ and $B_{y}^2$ for the A mode is perpendicular and parallel to the projected mean magnetic field, respectively.
 However, it is vice versa for the case of F mode.

 \item High $\theta_{\lambda}$ case: These anisotropies of $B_{x}^2$ and $B_{y}^2$ are more or less the same irrespective of A and F mode. \item The relative anisotropies (Eq.~\ref{eq:y_central}) for $B_{x}^2$ and $B_{y}^2$ can give us a parameter that can be used to characterize the MHD turbulence modes in the given turbulent media.
-Due to its dependency on $\theta_{\lambda}$, it can be used as a probe to retrieve the mean field inclination angle in the region. \end{enumerate}
+Due to its dependency on $\theta_{\lambda}$, it can be used as a probe to retrieve the mean field inclination angle in ISM. \end{enumerate}

-To investigate the relationship between the Y-parameter and the mean-field inclination angle, $\theta_{\lambda}$, we analyzed the Y-parameter for decomposed A and F modes obtained from two distinct MHD turbulence datacubes, as illustrated in Fig.\ref{Ydecomposed}.
+To investigate the relationship between the Y-parameter and the mean-field inclination angle, $\theta_{\lambda}$, we analyzed the Y-parameter for decomposed A and F modes obtained from four distinct MHD turbulence datacubes, as illustrated in Fig.\ref{Ydecomposed}.
 Our analysis revealed that the Y-parameters for the A and F modes exhibit different characteristics.
-Specifically, the Y-parameter for the pure F (compressible) mode shows an increasing trend as $\theta_{\lambda}$ increases, while the Y-parameter for the pure A (Alfven) mode exhibits a decreasing trend with $\theta_{\lambda}$.
-Despite the fact that they were generated using different driving mechanisms (the left panel of Fig.\ref{Ydecomposed} depicts the Z12 cube with solenoidal driving, while the right panel depicts the A1 cube with compressible driving) the functional dependency of the Y-parameter for pure F and pure A mode exhibit similar functional dependencies on $\theta_{\lambda}$.
-Notably, average {\it Y-parameter} has clear separation at the value of $\rm{Y} \sim 1.5$, which could be used as a criterion to distinguish between MHD turbulence modes.
+Specifically, the Y-parameter for the pure F (compressible) mode shows an increasing trend as $\theta_{\lambda}$ increases.
+In contrast, the Y-parameter for the pure A (Alfven) mode exhibits a decreasing trend with $\theta_{\lambda}$.
+Even though they were generated using different driving mechanisms (the left upper panel of Fig.\ref{Ydecomposed} depicts the Z12 cube with solenoidal forcing, while the right upper panel depicts the A1 cube with compressible forcing), the functional dependency of the Y-parameter for pure F and A modes exhibit similar functional dependencies on $\theta_{\lambda}$.
+Notably, the average {\it Y-parameter} has clear separation at the value of $\rm{Y} \sim 1.5$, which could be used as a criterion to distinguish between MHD turbulence modes.
+Additionally, we would like to highlight that the relative anisotropy, Y-parameter, is estimated through the fitting of the Correlation Function, as depicted in Fig. \ref{decomposed_anisotropy}, using length scales that fall within the injection length scale.
+In Fig. \ref{length1}, we observe that when the length scale is within the inertial range, the decomposed B-field exhibits contrasting trends in the Y-parameter and converges toward $\sim 1.5\pm0.5$ at higher $\theta_\lambda$.
+However, for tests using larger length scales that lie outside the inertial range, the Y-parameter began to converge towards the statistical demarcation of $\sim 1.5\pm0.5$ even at smaller $\theta_\lambda$.